peblair/belph.github.io/_posts/2015-10-28-programming-documentation.markdown

 ### A Mixed Blessing: Your Readers Already Know How to Program
 While it is important to understand that your readers are not experts in your language, it is still reasonable for you to expect that they know how to program in *some* language.
-Now, the *crucial* caveat here is understanding what exactly this entitles you to get away with when authoring documentation.
-What it does *not* mean is that you do not have to give examples of what a string[^2] and an integer look like in your language.
-What it *does* mean is that you do not need to spend one to three paragraphs explaining the *concepts* of strings and integers (unless they have a very unconventional meaning in your language).
+Now, the crucial caveat here is understanding what exactly this entitles you to get away with when authoring documentation.
+It does *not* mean that you do not have to give examples of what a string[^2] and an integer look like in your language.
+What it does mean is that you do not need to spend one to three paragraphs explaining the *concepts* of strings and integers (unless they have a very unconventional meaning in your language).

-In other words, preexisting programming knowledge *only* entitles you to stay on topic.
+In other words, assuming preexisting programming knowledge *only* entitles you to stay on topic.
 That is to say, you still need to cover every single part (no matter how small) of your language, but you are not required to provide deep conceptual definitions for each one of those parts.
 The key to this is developing an intuition for what things in programming comprise the "common ground" between (most) all languages.
-If you are positive that some explanation falls within that commonality, then (and *only* then) you may omit it.
+If you are positive that some explanation falls within that commonality, then (and only then) you may omit it.

 ### Organization: Build Your Way Up
 This may seem obvious to many, but it is essential that introductory documentation follows a "from-the-ground-up" logical pattern.
 Why?
-It is the result of the following totally-scientific theorem which I definitely did not just make up:
+It is the result of the following conjecture of mine:

 > **Theorem.** A programming language feature can be fully understood if *and only if* one of the following holds:
 >